History of Paraguay: Targeting the Church

 One of Francia's special targets was the Roman Catholic Church, which had provided an essential support to Spanish rule by spreading the doctrine of the "divine right of kings" and inculcating the native masses with a resigned fatalism about their social status and economic prospects.
 In 1824 Francia banned all religious orders, closed the only seminary, "secularized" monks and priests by forcing them to swear loyalty to the state, abolished the fuero eclesiástico (the privilege of clerical immunity from civil courts), confiscated Church property, and subordinated its finances to state control.

 The common people benefited from the suppression of the traditional elites and from the expansion of the state.
 Francia took land from the elite and the church and leased it to the poor.
 About 875 families received homesteads from the lands of the former seminary.
 The various fines and confiscations levied on the elites helped to reduce taxes for everyone else.
 As a result, Francia's attacks on the elite and his state-socialist policies provoked little popular resistance.
-The fines, expropriations, and confiscations of foreign-held property meant that the state quickly became the nation's largest landowner, eventually operating forty-five animal-breeding farms.
+The state quickly became the nation's largest landowner, eventually operating forty-five animal-breeding farms.
 Run by army personnel, these farms were so successful that surplus animals were given away to the peasants.

 Legacy

-An extremely frugal and honest man, Francia left the state treasury with at least twice as much money in it as when he took office, including 36,500 pesos of his unspent salary, the equivalent of several years' salary.

-Francia's greatest accomplishment, the preservation of Paraguayan independence, resulted directly from a non-interventionist foreign policy.
+Francia left the state treasury with at least twice as much money in it as when he took office, including 36,500 pesos of his unspent salary, the equivalent of several years' salary.
+His greatest accomplishment — the preservation of Paraguayan independence — was a result of his non-interventionist foreign policy.
 Regarding Argentina as a potential threat to Paraguay, he shifted his foreign policy toward Brazil by quickly recognizing Brazilian independence in 1822.
 This move, however, resulted in no special favors for the Brazilians from Francia, who was also on good, if limited, terms with Juan Manuel Rosas, the Argentine governor.
-Francia prevented civil war and secured his role as dictator when he cut off his internal enemies from their friends in Buenos Aires.
-Despite his "isolationist" policies, Francia conducted a profitable but closely supervised import-export trade with both countries to obtain key foreign goods, particularly armaments.

-All of these political and economic developments put Paraguay on the path of independent nationhood, yet the country's undoubted progress during the years of the Franciata took place because of complete submission to Francia's will.
+Francia prevented civil war and secured his role as dictator when he severed the ties between his internal enemies and their friends in Buenos Aires.
+Despite his isolationist policies, Francia conducted significant trade with both Brazil and Argentina to obtain key foreign goods, particularly armaments.
+Paraguay’s political and economic progress during the years of the Franciata took place because of complete submission to Francia's will.
 El Supremo personally controlled every aspect of Paraguayan public life.
 No decision at the state level, no matter how small, could be made without his approval.
-All of Paraguay's accomplishments during this period, including its existence as a nation, were attributed almost entirely to Francia.